Loader gif

 3. If you’re paying cash, ask for the cash rate.

-Medical providers save time and paperwork when you pay cash.
+Medical providers time and paperwork when you pay cash.
 They may have a reduced rate if you ask.

 4. If you cannot pay a large bill, ask for help.